-Trastuzumab-dkst is a type of monoclonal antibody which targets a HER-2 positive breast or gastric cancer cells.
-HER2 is overexpressed on about 25-30% of all breast cancers and in about 20% of gastric cancers.
+Trastuzumab-dkst is a type of monoclonal antibody which targets HER-2 positive breast cancer cells.
+HER2 is overexpressed on some breast cancers.
 HER2 receptors on cells send signals telling the cell to grow and divide.
 Cancers that overexpress HER2 have too many receptors, which cause the cells to grow and divide more quickly.
 By inhibiting HER2, signals are sent to these cells to slow their growth.

 This medication is a biosimilar.
 A biosimilar is a medication that has been approved by the FDA because it is very similar to an FDA-approved medication (called a reference product, or the medication it is being compared to).
 There are no meaningful differences between the biosimilar product and the reference product and they work the same.

 Trastuzumab-dkst is given by intravenous (IV, into a vein) infusion.
 The amount of time the infusion will take will depend on your treatment plan and if you tolerate the medication.
 The dose is based on your body size and type of cancer.
 The frequency of doses and adjuvant chemotherapy depends on the regimen used.
 Because trastuzumab-dkst is indicated only for treatment of HER2 positive cancer, a sample of your tumor will be tested in a lab to determine if it is HER2 positive prior to starting treatment.